Consumer medicine information

 If you have not told your doctor or pharmacist about any of the above, tell them before you start taking Loniten.

-Some medicines may interfere with Loniten and affect how it works.
+Some medicines may be affected by Loniten, or may affect how well it works.
+These include:

 • guanethidine (a type of medicine used to treat high blood pressure).